Pomax/browser-based-web-editor/README.md

 While project _content_ lives in the content directory on your computer (or your server, etc), you don't want it to _run_ in that context.
 That would give it access to.. well... everything, including other project's content, the editor's code, routing configs, etc. etc. So, instead, the runtime is handled by creating a Docker container (think virtual machine) running Ubuntu 24 with Node.js and Python preinstalled, with a project's content added in as a "bind mount" (meaning the files live on the host OS, but the docker container has read/write access to them).

-Projects have a special `run.sh` file that is currently used as "what happens when your project container starts up".
-Also, restarting a project doesn't actually "restart" it so much as "rebuild and run it", so be aware that any data you write outside of the project's home directory (`~/app`) is, at best, temporary.
-The moment the project container has to restart for whatever reason, any of those changes will be lost.
+Projects have a special `.container` dir that houses a `run.sh` file that acts as your "what happens when your project container starts up" instruction.
+Also, restarting a project doesn't actually "restart" it so much as stops the container, which removes the container, then it builds a new container with the new name (which is just a fast copy of the local-base-image) and then run that.
+So be aware that any data you write outside of the project's home directory (i.e. `~/app`) is, at best, temporary.
+The moment the project container has to restart for whatever reason, any changes outside your project directly will be lost.

 ### How do I install Docker?